Ramakrishnan24689/PCF-Mgt-PeoplePicker/README.md

 # PCF-Mgt-PeoplePicker
 A PCF which uses Mgt-Peoplepicker to allow search for all users or/and groups in an organization.

-If you want to a peoplepicker to search on the User(systemuser) entity of Dateverse refer [this solution](https://github.com/Ramakrishnan24689/OfficeUIFabricReactPeoplePicker).
+If you want a peoplepicker to search on the User(systemuser) entity of Dateverse instead, refer [this solution](https://github.com/Ramakrishnan24689/OfficeUIFabricReactPeoplePicker).

 This control provides a seamless experience to the user who wanted to utilize Microsoft graph toolkit in Model driven powerapps with SSO experience.